Timothy Woods

 However, venison should not be eaten raw because of the higher exposure of wild game to parasites, disease, and bacteria.

-Bear meat should never be consumed raw and should also not be eaten rare since the low heat for rare-cooked meat is not sufficient to destroy the trichinella worm larvae in the meat.
+Bear meat should never be consumed raw and should also not be eaten rare since the low heat for rare-cooked meat is insufficient to destroy the trichinella worm larvae.

 Read More: